 Martin is a Research Officer with the GDPO, and a Ph.D.
 Candidate at Swansea University.
 He is a Lecturer in International Relations in Cardiff University's School of Law and Politics.
 He is also Project Lead on the GDPO's Crypto-Drug Markets project.
 He holds an MA (Distinction) in International Politics from Hull, and a BScEcon (Hons) in International Politics and Strategic Studies from Aberystwyth.
 His Ph.D. is entitled ‘Crypto-Drug Markets and the Global Drug Prohibition Regime: A Unique Threat?'
 The study investigates the transnational crypto-drug market phenomena and the associated challenges for drug control policy, including at the domestic and international levels.
 Martin's PhD research operates within - and contributes to - international relations regime theory.
 Martin's recent publications for the GDPO include Policy Brief 11 Hard Interventions and Innovation in CryptoDrug Markets The escrow example, the Situation Analysis Updating Escrow: Demystifying the CDM multisig process, a co-authored methodological piece entitled Corpus Linguistics Methodology on the Silk Road(s): the escrow example as part of a package of work funded by Cherishde, and an assessment of UK parties' drug policy manifesto pledges UK General Election 2017: Where do the parties stand on drug policy?

-Constanza Sánchez Avilés is a political scientist and holds a PhD in International Relations and International Law.
-Her work focuses on political economy of illicit drugs, transnational organized crime and national and international drug policies, issues on which she has published several papers and book chapters.
-From 2007 to 2013 she worked at the Department of International Law and International Relations at Universitat Pompeu Fabra.
-She has been visiting scholar at the University of Miami (2010), the Justice in Mexico Project at the University of San Diego (2012) and Research Assistant at the Global Drug Policy Observatory at Swansea University (2013).
-She conducted fieldwork on drug policies in Peru, the United States, Mexico and the US-Mexican border and collaborates with several drug policy research institutions.
+Constanza Sánchez Avilés is a political scientist and holds a PhD in International Law and International Relations.
+Her main areas of work are national and international drug control policies and the intersection between drug control, human rights and social justice.
+From 2007 to 2013 she was lecturer and researcher at the Universitat Pompeu Fabra (Barcelona).
+She has been visiting scholar at the University of Miami (2010), the University of San Diego (2012) and research assistant at the Global Drug Policy Observatory, UK (2013).
+She has also conducted fieldwork in Europe, Peru, the United States, Colombia, Mexico and the US-Mexican border.

 Branwen has worked at Swansea University since 2006 but had previously gained a BA Hons and MBA from Swansea University.
 Before joining the GDPO in November 2018 she previously worked in the Department of American Studies and the International Development Office and currently also works part-time in Academi Hywel Teifi.